-- Niagara Region Planning & Development Services (March 25, 2020)
+- Niagara Region Planning & Development Services (March 25-26, 2020)

 - See conditions.

+- Normally, development is not permitted within 30 m of the required vegetation protection zone (VPZ) surrounding a significant woodland.
+Moreover, Regional policies require the completion of an Environmental Impact Study (EIS) when development is proposed within 50 m of significant woodlands.
+However, Regional staff are supportive of waiving the requirement for an EIS because the VPZ is not achievable given the location of the existing house and the proposed location of the garage will likely not adversely impact the significant woodland.

-- No objections, provided no plumbing or living space is included within the proposed garage.
+- o No objections, provided no plumbing or living space is included within the proposed garage.

 - Building Department (March 30, 2020)

-- Building permits are required.
+- o Building permits are required.

-- Public Works Department (April 29, 2020)
+- Public Works Department (May 26, 2020)

 - No comments.